Last Updated on December 13, 2022 by Ellen

 Nin would take us to a temple or city, wait for an hour or two or three while we explored, and then drive us to the next temple.
 Depending on how much driving he did, the price was $15 or $20 a day.
 Two of our three days were really long – more than 10 hours – so of course we tipped and fed our friend.

 For the truly adventurous and fit, and budget conscious, bikes can be rented if you want peddle around the giant park complex in the blazing jungle heat.
 You can also rent a motorbike – but why not support local drivers for the same price as a bike?
+You can still get plenty of exercise walking all over the park, as drivers will wait at each section for you to finish exploring.

 This tip is short and sweet: don’t dine on Pub Street.